-The Nintendo Switch has racked up a huge number of great games since its launch nearly three years ago.
+The Nintendo Switch has racked up a huge number of great games since its launch three years ago.
 The Japanese video game company has finally started listening to the demands of Western fans for more third-party titles, and more importantly, fresh additions to everyone’s favorite Nintendo franchises.
-We compiled a list of the best Nintendo Switch exclusives and made sure that all these titles can’t be found anywhere else — even on other Nintendo consoles.
-That is, of course, unless you count the Nintendo Switch Lite.
+We compiled a list of the best Nintendo Switch exclusives that can only be found on the Nintendo Switch and the Nintendo Switch Lite.

 Luigi’s Mansion 3

 Who would have thought that on a system that is home to multiple Mario and Zelda games that second fiddle Luigi would still be able to shine?
 Luigi’s Mansion 3 builds on Dark Moon’s foundation with a similarly hilarious and over-the-top story, classic ghost-vacuuming gameplay, and the return of the bizarre professor Elvin Gadd.
 For his third outing, Luigi ventures into a hotel to rescue his friends — who have all been trapped in paintings — and climbs up themed spooky floors to capture ghosts along the way.
 If you get tired of playing the game alone, you can check out the ScreamPark and ScareScraper modes, which add competitive and cooperative options, respectively.
 Luigi’s Mansion 3 is the perfect first “horror” game for kids and an adventure that every Switch player should own.